sitnaltax/donut-dog/README.md

 Note that Fish are always available, so you can always use any 3 dice to collect a Fish.

 #### Spare Die
 With your spare die, you can choose and collect a bonus.
-Usually you will save it for a future turn, but you can use a Reroll or Magic token on the turn you get it.
 You can always choose a "lesser" bonus if you want it; so with a spare die of 11, you could take a Reroll token, a Magic token, or a VP.

 * With any die, you may claim a Reroll token.
 You can spend this to **reroll any number of your dice**.
 You may reroll one, some, or all of them--whatever you like.
 You have to keep the same dice, though--you can't swap them out.
 * With a die showing 7 or higher, you may claim a Magic token.
 You can spend this to **change any one of your dice to any result you want.** Just pick it up and put it down however you like.